 vegsand Techniques for increasing vegetable production in sandy soil.
 Written for Stellenbosch University, near Cape Town, South Africa, in an attempt to increase food production for poverty-stricken people on the Cape Flats, but with application elsewhere.

 Research papers by Getachew Jenberu, a scientist from Ethiopia.
-I recently had the pleasure of meeting Getachew who is doing his doctoral thesis at James Cook University.
+I recently had the pleasure of meeting Getachew who is doing his doctoral thesis at James Cook University in Cairns Australia.
 Most of these papers are to do with increasing productivity in cropping in Ethiopia:

 Fertilizer and weed mgt. on FB, Fertilizer & weed mgt. on FP, Ethiopia soil & fertlizer diagnostic – July 2010, Drainage, sowing date & variety effects on chickpea, Crop residue EJAS _46-62.
 You can read more of his papers, about combining Faba beans (broad beans Vicia faba) and cereals on the “Complementary Plants” page.
 Thank you Getachew for kindly supplying these papers.

 Fire – protecting people, livestock and property from bush/forest fires.